vincehacks/Front-End/BIGDATA.md

 #### SQOOP

-- Sqoop is a tool designed for efficiently transferring bulk data between Hadoop and structured datastores such as relational databases
+- Sqoop is a tool designed for efficiently transferring bulk data between Hadoop and structured data stores such as relational databases

 #### HIVE